 Dimensions of a timber decking board with traditional screw fixing

 Timber decking that is traditionally fixed is still the most common fixing method used when constructing a timber deck.
 The emphasis on quality screw selection is vital to ensuring the longevity of the installation.
-The dimension of the screw and screw type is also very important.
-Common issue are screws of diameter that is too thin or that the screw is simply not long enough.
+The dimension of the screw and screw-type is also very important.
+The common issue is screws of diameter that is too thin or that the screw is simply not long enough.

 The natural force exerted when a piece of timber is fixed in an exterior application is quite massive; tonnes in fact and if a piece of timber wants to expand – in most cases quite simply put it will!
 That’s unless the mechanical fixing is of substantial quality and dimension to prevent this.
 The following table is for hardwood decking.